Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

 Call: (972) 357-1749Check Your Insurance

-What Is a Dual Diagnosis Treatment Center for Teenagers?
+What Is Dual Diagnosis Treatment for Teens at BasePoint Academy?

-Dual diagnosis treatment centers for teenagers are adept at recognizing the signs of dual diagnosis in teens and identifying the specific mental health condition and substance use disorder your teen is experiencing.
+Dual diagnosis treatment centers for teenagers like BasePoint are adept at identifying the specific mental health condition and substance use disorder your teen is experiencing.
 When detoxification is required before therapy can begin, your teenager may need to stay in a residential care or inpatient setting to reduce their risk of life-threatening side effects that can occur during drug or alcohol withdrawal.

-Types of Treatment Programs for Teen Dual Diagnosis
+Types of Treatment Programs for Dual Diagnosis in Teens

-BasePoint Academy offers several types of teen dual diagnosis treatment programs that are highly structured outpatient programs.
-These allow your teenager to receive treatment in the least restrictive environment possible so they can learn new skills during the day and go home and practice them at night.
+BasePoint Academy offers several types of structured outpatient programs for dual diagnosis in teenagers.
+These allow your child to receive treatment in the least restrictive environment possible so they can learn new skills during the day and go home and practice them at night.

-A partial hospitalization program for teen dual diagnosis offers your teenager a comprehensive level of care to address behavioral health and substance abuse.
-This integrated care model encourages your teenager to understand the reasons behind their behavior and learn new strategies for dealing with teenage stress and anxiety.
+A Partial Hospitalization Program (PHP) for teens with a dual diagnosis is a comprehensive level of care that addresses behavioral health issues and substance abuse.
+This integrated care model encourages your teenager to understand the reasons behind their behavior and learn new strategies for dealing with stress and anxiety.

-The partial hospitalization program at BasePoint Academy runs Monday through Friday, giving your teenager access to board-certified mental health professionals and licensed counselors who are well-versed in treating coexisting conditions, including substance abuse and mental health illness.
-Your teen will have a customized treatment plan prescribed that can include several types of interventional adolescent therapy to address addiction and mental health conditions.
+BasePoint Academy’s PHP for adolescents runs 4 to 6 days a week, giving your teenager access to board-certified mental health professionals and licensed counselors who are well-versed in treating coexisting conditions.
+Your teen’s customized treatment plan can include several types of interventional therapy to address addiction and mental health conditions.

-The intensive outpatient program for teen dual diagnosis at BasePoint Academy offers teenagers the care they need when they’re faced with a myriad of teenage challenges while offering them greater success than once-a-week outpatient therapy alone.
-Your teenager’s treatment plan will be customized to meet their unique needs.
-The intensive outpatient program may also be the second step after a partial hospitalization.
+The Intensive Outpatient Program (IOP) for teens with a dual diagnosis at BasePoint Academy offers the care they need when they’re faced with myriad teenage challenges.
+It offers them greater success than once-a-week outpatient therapy alone.
+Your teenager’s treatment plan will be customized to meet their needs.
+The intensive outpatient program may also be used as a step down after partial hospitalization.

 young teen girl struggling with addiction

-BasePoint Academy offers teenagers and their families crisis stabilization led by an experienced team with the tools and resources to help diffuse situations before they become dangerous.
-A teen crisis requires comprehensive, compassionate expertise.
-It doesn’t matter how a crisis is triggered; it can be difficult for teens and families to navigate independently.
+BasePoint Academy offers teenagers crisis stabilization led by an experienced team that has the tools and resources to diffuse situations before they become dangerous.
+A teen in crisis requires comprehensive, compassionate expertise.
+It doesn’t matter how the crisis is triggered; it can be difficult for teens and families to navigate independently.

-Although crisis stabilization does not always mean hospitalization, a referral to an inpatient setting may be given in severe cases and when it’s necessary to provide safety for the teenager and others.
+Although teen crisis stabilization does not always mean hospitalization, your teen may receive a referral to an inpatient setting in severe cases and when it’s necessary to provide safety for them and others.

-Types of Therapy and Counseling for Dual Diagnosis in Teens
+Types of Therapy Available at BasePoint Academy for Teens with Dual Diagnosis

-Teenagers with dual diagnosis respond to a variety of therapy and counseling interventions.
-Co-occurring disorders can be challenging, but with the right approach, BasePoint Academy can help set your teenager on the path to recovery.
-The following are examples of the types of therapy available, but this is not a full list.
+Teenagers with a dual diagnosis respond to a variety of therapy interventions.
+Co-occurring disorders can be challenging, but with the right approach, BasePoint Academy can set your teenager on the path to recovery.
+The following are just a few of the therapies available.

 Contact BasePoint Academy Today